peoxin/dotfiles/tmux/README.md

 tmuxifier load-session session-name   # load configured session
 ```

-Multiple users sharing a session.
+Multiple users can share a tmux session.
 If users login in the same account, just attach to the target session.
 If users login in different accounts: